Modern slavery statement

 Our supplier code of conduct further reinforces our requirements for ethical conduct through our supply chain.
 Our supplier code of conduct is available on our website.

-In 2023 we launched a new internal code of conduct which further reinforces our commitment to ethical business practices.
+Currie & Brown has a robust internal code of conduct which reinforces our commitment to ethical business practices.
 This code signposts to employees their responsibility for ensuring this ethos is replicated in the supply chain.

 Due diligence processes